 Tis the season for buying useless crap for friends and family.
 If you’re shopping for anyone who enjoys hiking and/or RVing, here are some items we’ve found particularly useful or enjoyable during our travels!
-Disclaimer: some of these are affiliate links, so if you purchase anything through them we get a tiny kickback.
-Thanks!

 We took this pack on pretty much every hike we did on the Big Trip.
 We also have a second, slightly bigger Osprey day pack for longer hikes where we need to carry a lot of food and water for the three of us, but this little guy is our primary hiking pack.
 It’ll hold, for example, two extra water bottles, two burritos, a small container of dog food, and a pile of snacks.